TopiasHarjunpaa/C4AI/documentation/weekly_report_2.md

 On sunday, I created setup view which allows user to change different player setups such as player vs. player or player vs. AI etc. I also created preliminary AI (chooses game coin locations randomly) and adjusted game loop logic so that AI development can be started.

+On monday, I did spent most of the time for creating unit and integration tests.
+I also created preliminary base for the ai service class and for its tests.
+On top of that, I did some small refactoring for the UI classes.

 ### How has the program progressed?

 To be added